 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
 You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in Class A shares of the Fund.
-More information about these and other discounts is available from your financial intermediary and in the section titled "Class A Shares" and in "Appendix A -Waivers and Discounts Available from Certain Intermediaries."
+More information about these and other discounts is available from your financial intermediaries, and in "Appendix A -Waivers and Discounts Available from Certain Intermediaries."